amy-datacamp/courses-automating-reports-in-python/slides/chapter_3_9f5b7600f37cd7deeeea0b061efd5be0.md

 ![](https://assets.datacamp.com/production/repositories/5657/datasets/06ebc5cd542e62ecacdcc7aefbcc6feaaa09b92c/df_0_ss.png)

 `@script`
 Let’s say you want to print PDFs of tables that show the growth of a bank account.
 Each table shows the growth rate year by year of $100, $500, $20,000, and $50,000 dollars.
-Each separate pdf report uses a different interest rate to calculate the growth rate.
-We’ll need 5 different reports, each of which prints tables with 1%, 2%, 3%, 4%, 5% interest rates, respectively.
+Each separate PDF report uses a different interest rate to calculate the growth rate.
+We will need 5 different reports, each of which prints tables with 1%, 2%, 3%, 4%, 5% interest rates, respectively.

 ---